EmuDeck/emudeck.github.io/docs/emulators/steamos/retroarch.md

 #### How to apply shaders if shaders are already applied

-1. Load content that has a shader applied automatically
+1. Open a game in Game Mode that has a shader applied automatically
 2. Open the Quick Menu with L3 and R3
 3. Select `Shaders`
     * <img src="https://user-images.githubusercontent.com/1683513/174447565-be119f1e-38a3-4297-9248-ae3fcc48ee0f.png" height="300">